hypermine-bc/training-resources/README.md

 - Understand Aeternity and its ecosystem
 - Setting up private network on AETernity
 - Implement AEproject
-- Write and compile Sophia smart contracts
-- Deploy smart contracts Aeternity networks
-- Unit test smart contracts
-- Run an Aeternity node on development machines
-- Plan and prepare production ready applications for the Aeternity blockchain
-- Use the essential tooling and systems needed to work with the Aeternity ecosystem
 - Understanding concepts of state channels, oracles, off chain transaction etc.
-- Finally, Creating a project - Dapp